kamilrogala/THM_CTF/README.md

 # THM_CTF
-CTF in TryHackMe- explanation and walktrough
+CTF in TryHackMe- explanation and walktrough.

+TL;DR: how I've made it.